Meaningful ways for foster parents to support youth this holiday season

 Accepting a child in your home during the holiday season can be a blessing for both you and the youth.
-However, it can also be a difficult time for them to be away from their families.
+However, it can also be a difficult time for them to be away from their families and can bring up difficult memories.
 Although you may have had happy holiday memories while growing up, your child may not have had the same happy household or holiday cheer.

-Sometimes, the child you care for may have a different culture or religion and celebrate different holidays.
-This presents a chance for you to embrace diversity and include their customs and beliefs in your holiday celebrations.
+The child you care for may have a different culture or religion and celebrate different holidays.
+Engaging in new holiday traditions allows you to embrace diversity and include their customs and beliefs in your holiday celebrations.

 Whether you are providing a long-term foster care home or respite foster care, there are ways to help you be mindful of holidays in foster care.